UWG offers new master's degree in applied business analytics

 “We are witnessing unprecedented growth in the use of data in all aspects of society,” explained Dr. Adrian Austin, program director.
 “As a result, the demand for skilled professionals who can harness the power of data and use it to drive decision-making has never been higher.”

 According to the Georgia Department of Labor’s long-term occupational projections, there will be an average of 5,420 annual job openings.
-Nationally, the Bureau of Labor Statistics estimates that the demand for data scientists is expected to grow at 36 percent over the next decade – much higher than average.
+Nationally, the Bureau of Labor Statistics estimates that the demand for data scientists is expected to grow at 36% over the next decade — much higher than average.

 “Data analytics is on the cutting edge of business,” Dr. Austin continued.
 “I’m excited that we will provide students with the opportunity to work with advanced analytics software, machine learning algorithms and other tools that are transforming the way businesses operate.”